pmulhern/Timed-Quiz/README.md

 # Timed Quiz

 This project is a question multiple choice quiz on a topic of my choosing.
-The tobic will be the The Philadelphia 76ers basketball team.
+The topic will be the The Philadelphia 76ers basketball team.

 Deployed Application: https://pmulhern.github.io/timedQuiz/